thangible/02100challenge/README.md

-# Toolpad Core - Vite & React Router

-This example provides a minimal setup to get Toolpad Core working in Vite with HMR, as well as routing with React Router.
+# 02100 Coding challenge

+Page design used Toolpad Core (built on MUI)
+Written in Typescript
+Responses are saved used localStorage

 ## Getting Started